Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 ### Propensity score
-Propensity score is the probability of the average individual receiving treatment given a set of fixed covariates.
+A propensity score is the probability of the average individual receiving treatment given a set of fixed covariates.
 In this blog post we will discuss the underlying concept of balancing score.